Oziabr/flat_mngmt/note4noy.md

 giving me 30 shekels and using the pot as your own, or taking same 30 from me and not using it like other things I listed.

+Using kettle and wather filter is ok by now.

 Sorting this out includes:
 1. complete compensation of caused damages (which is 700 shekels, because it includes 160 for our current stove, already damaged, and not the one I bougth for the owner - I'll have to compensate him also)
 2. reading operation manual for the thing you like to use, and explaining to me what you make of it

+Also be advised of two important things:
+- turning on air-conditioner while outside temperature lower than +8C may damage it
+- when temperature hits 0C boiler have to be working and wather dripping somewere. otherwise boiler or tubes can be destroyed by ice

 ### avoiding situations which may put at risk well-being and lives of other